wormhole-foundation/wormhole/whitepapers/0001_generic_message_passing.md

 	//
 	// These fields are part of the signed digest.

-	// Timestamp of the observed message (for most chains, this
+	// Timestamp, in seconds, of the observed message.
+	// This timestamp is derived from the block, rather than the
-	// identifies the block that contains the message transaction).
+	// time the block was seen by the guardians.
-	Timestamp time.Time
+	Timestamp time.Time // uint32

-	// Nonce of the VAA, must be set to random bytes.
-Nonces
+	// Nonce (provided by the on-chain integrator).
-	// prevent collisions where one emitter publishes identical
-	// messages within one block (= timestamp).
-	//
-	// It is not suitable as a global identifier -
-	// use the (chain, emitter, sequence) tuple instead.
 	Nonce uint32 // <-- NEW

 	// EmitterChain the VAA was emitted on.
 Set by the guardian node